Guilherme-Monte/Portifolio-Page/Readme.md

 - Colors ✅
 - Extra info about the Notebook project (Done on github's section) ✅
 - Video rendering optimization (Cloud: Amazon, Azure and Google Cloud) Check this [link](https://stackoverflow.com/questions/31887761/how-do-i-get-video-to-load-faster-on-a-web-page) ✅
+- React Router ✅
+- Styled components ✅
+- Github's API ✅
-- Improve the Projects section's layout (Box shadow on cards and a toggleable dropdown to see the project's info) ⌛ (Make the cards control each individual block, right now it's for all elements)
+- Improve the Projects section's layout (Box shadow on cards and a toggleable dropdown to see the project's info) ⌛ (Make the cards control each individual block, right now it's for all elements) ⌛
+- English Version (soon) ⌛
 - Add a background color to the navigation bar when it's not at the top of the page
 - Mobile version
+- Tests with JestJS

 ### Bugs:
 - Failing to decode the font, downloading a recent version will probably solve it ✅